threefoldtech/playground/docs/user_stories.md

 ---
 ## Scenario 5

-    - As a user I expect to know the calcula `git status`tions of all kind of deployments from TFT Balance
+    - As a user I expect to know the calculations of all kind of deployments from my TFT Balance

 ### Acceptance Criteria
     -